 PROJECTS OF CFC - CENTER OF EXCELLENCE

-COE is an interdisciplinary approach for deriving maximum benefits from different branches of engineering to design, develop, manufacture, implement and monitor the performance of durable highway structures made of FRP composites with or without conventional materials.
+COE is an interdisciplinary approach for deriving maximum benefits from different branches of engineering to design, develop, manufacture, implement and monitor the performance of durable highway structures made of fiber reinforced polymer composites with or without conventional materials.

 Recent advances made in FRP composites coupled with nondestructive evaluation techniques help improve static, dynamic and durability responses of highway infrastructure.
-Opportunities to develop durable and cost-effective fiber reinforced polymer (FRP) composites and hybrids will enable mass production, non-destructive evaluation and ease of implementation.
+Opportunities to develop durable and cost-effective FRP composites and hybrids will enable mass production, non-destructive evaluation and ease of implementation.
 In addition, highway infrastructure durability can be enhanced greatly with the use of the advanced composites and hybrids.
 Similarly, maintenance costs can be minimized through early nondestructive detection of any structural distress.